goauthentik/authentik/website/docs/applications/manage_apps.md

 2. Click **Create with Wizard**.
 (Alternatively, use our legacy process and click **Create**.)

-3. In the New application wizard, define the application details, the provider type and configuration, and then click **Submit**.
+3. In the **New application** wizard, define the application details, the provider type and configuration, and then click **Submit**.

-4. To manage the display of the new application on the **My applications** page, you can optioanlly define the bindings for a specific policy, group, or user.
+4. To manage the display of the new application on the **My applications** page, you can optionally define the bindings for a specific policy, group, or user.
 Note that if you do not define bindings, then all users have access to the application, For more information, refer to [authorization](#authorization).

 ## Authorization